dfinity/portal/docs/tokenomics/token-holders/custody-options-intro.md

 ## Cold storage

-Cold storage means that you are keeping private keys stored offline in a device that is not connected to the internet.
+Cold storage means that you are keeping private keys stored offline in a device that is not connected to the Internet.
 Cold storage is a popular solution for self-custody of digital assets because it makes it more difficult for your keys to be compromised if there is a software security breach or if your cold storage solution is lost or stolen.

 For more information about approaches to cold storage and best practices for securing your private keys, see the following additional resources: